Comments on Funding:

 Applicants must provide: Not-for-profit organizations incorporated under the Corporations Act of Ontario must provide:

-- 1audited financial statements as part of their application if their annual revenues are over $100,000;
+- audited financial statements as part of their application if their annual revenues are over $100,000;

 Not-for-profit organizations incorporated under the Canada Corporations Act must:

-- 1provide audited financial statements as part of their application if their annual revenues are over $250,000;
+- provide audited financial statements as part of their application if their annual revenues are over $250,000;

-- 3conduct review engagement if their annual revenues are $50,000 or less.
+- conduct review engagement if their annual revenues are $50,000 or less.

 Other Things to Note: